 Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
 Timeframe Before a Disaster Establish procedures and standards.
 (Task Force) Need standards.
 On-going.
 Maintain two months stock of essential supplies.
 (Task Force) Done.
 Develop transportation plan.
 (Task Force) In cooperation with Logistics Task Force.
 Completed in 8 days Develop list of NGOs.
 (Task Force) Done Plan staffing for disaster.
 (Task Force) Done Identify locations, which can be isolated and increase stock as needed.
 (Task Force) On-going.
 Identify food preparation locations.
 (Task Force) Done Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
 Timeframe War ning Pass on warning.
-(Task Force) Alert NGOs to prepare food.
+(Task Force) Within 12 hours of receipt of warning.
+Alert NGOs to prepare food.
 (Task Force) Contact with NGOs.
 Within 12 hours of receipt of warning.
-Within 12 hours Therefore is propule to dis (Table 1 sizes) of receipt of warning.
 Verify stock levels and make distribution plan.
 (Task Force) Possible cooperation with Logistics Task Force.
 Within 48 hours of receipt of warning.
 Alert transport contractors to prepare for transport.
 (Task Force) Coordinate with Logistics Task Force.
 Within 5 hours of receipt of warning.
 Mobilize staff.
 (Task Force) Within 6 hours of receipt of warning.
 Disa ster Receive and respond to instructions from Control Room.
 (Task Force) As received.
 Monitor conditions of stocks and facilities.
 (Task Force) Need for communications.
 Develop distribution plan.
 (Task Force) Need information on needs and locations.
 As requested by Control Room.